Many young children are deprived of play, stimulation and interaction with their parents and caregivers

 - Percentage of children under 5 with two or more playthings.

-- Percentage of children aged 36─59 months with whom an adult has engaged in four or more activities to promote learning and school readiness in the past three days.
+- Percentage of children aged 24─59 months with whom an adult has engaged in four or more activities to provide early stimulation and responsive care in the past three days.

 Inadequate supervision: